eaut/efistub/README.md

 # EFISTUB
 ## Description

-A collection of scripts to manage UEFI boot configurations for Linux EFISTUB kernels.
+A script to manage UEFI boot configurations for Linux EFISTUB kernels.
 By using "efistub" the management of plain EFISTUB boot configurations is greatly simplified.
 The config file syntax is similar to systemd-boot.

 The management of all aspects of UEFI secure boot configurations is directly supported.
 Generated signed boot images contain the Linux kernel as well as the thereafter used intial ramdisks in one file to ensure the verfication of the entire intial boot process.

-Are you still using a boot loader like grub or systemd-boot simply because you consider using plain EFISTUB too cumbersome?
+Are you using a boot loader like grub or systemd-boot simply because you consider using plain EFISTUB too cumbersome?
 Would you like to use secure boot, but hesitated so far because the setup is complicated?
 Then efistub should solve your problem.